psmitty7373/hotkey/README.md

 - Some nylon screws and standoffs
 - 8gb SD card
 - Micro USB cable
+- Tested on Windows 11 using a US keyboard layout

 ## Case Printing
 An [STL file](./printable_case/printable_case.stl) is included for printing the case.
 The case can be printed without supports and snaps together.